bobbyrussell/django-socketio/README.md

-#Socketdjango
+#Django SocketIO
 ## About
-Socketdjango is just an exercise to implement user interactions with sockets via nodejs and django
+Django SocketIO is just an exercise to implement user interactions with sockets via nodejs and django
 ## Requirements
 * NodeJS